We’re going to take a look at why vegetables are so important in your diet – and see how many people are eating enough…

 Like most things, juicing takes some getting used to.
 At first, you may feel slow and clumsy when you use the juicer and you may not love the taste right away.
 Stick with it.
 The effects of juicing are cumulative, but within only a few days you will start to feel lighter and brighter with more energy.
 You’ll sleep better and your skin will glow.

 Leave Us a Comment

-We’d love to hear how you get on – or don’t get on – with juicing.
-Do you have any favourite recipes you’d like to share?
+We’d love to hear how you get on with juicing!
+Do you have any favorite recipes you’d like to share?
 And tell us about the health benefits you have found – they may inspire others to give vegetable juicing a try.

 1. 1.usa.gov/1K4ibLk MMWR, online July 10, 2015.
 Retrieved 19/04/2016

 2. U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 2015 – 2020 Dietary Guidelines for Americans.
 8th Edition.
 December 2015.